vmware/terraform-provider-vra/website/docs/d/vra_security_group.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_security_group"
+page_title: "VMware Aria Automation: vra_security_group"
 description: |-
   Provides a data lookup for security groups.
 ---

 # Data Source: vra_security_group

 ## Example Usages

 This is an example of how to lookup security groups.

 **Security groups by filter query:**